 • Assure there is a sufficient supply of chemicals before beginning a shift.
 Note: Use only commercial-grade detergents and rinse aids recommended by your chemical professional.
 Do not use detergents and rinse aids formulated for residential dishwashers.

-Low Temperatures chemical-sanitizing dishmachines must not exceed 6% sodium hypochlorite solution (bleach) as the sanitizing agent.
+Low Temperature chemical-sanitizing dishwasher/glasswasher must not exceed 6% sodium hypochlorite solution (bleach) as the sanitizing agent.
 Higher levels may damage stainless or components.